An Automatic Finite-Sample Robustness Metric: When Can Dropping a Little Data Make a Big Difference?: The dependence in thetafun_accuracy is tight

-We recommend that researchers compute and report our metric as a complement to standard errors but also to other robustness checks.
-For instance, since our approximation is fundamentally local due to the Taylor expansion, practitioners may also consider global sensitivity checks such as those proposed by \citet{leamer1984global, leamer1985sensitivity, sobol2001global,saltelli2004global} or the breakdown frontiers approach of \citet{he1990tail, masten2020inference}.
-Our method is also no substitute for tailored robustness checks designed by researchers to investigate specific concerns about sensitivity of results to certain structures or assumptions.
-And practitioners may benefit from robustifying their analysis \citep{mostellertukeydata, hansen2008robustness,chen2011sensitivity} even if they pass our check.
-Our metric is also complementary to classical robustness measures, although we are able to connect our metric to these measures via the influence function.
-By interpreting our metric as a seminorm on the empirical influence function in \secref{seminorm}, we can contrast with the gross error sensitivity, which underlies more classical robustness notions, in \secref{gross_error}.
-We see that gross error sensitivity is set up for designing estimators and arbitrary adversarial perturbations to the population distribution, whereas our metric is set up for assessing sensitivity to dropping a small subset of the data at hand once an analysis has been performed.
-We do not yet recommend any specific alterations to common inferential procedures based on our metric, but we believe this direction is promising for future research.
+We recommend that researchers use our metric to complement standard errors and other robustness checks.
+Our goal is not to supplant other sensitivity analyses, but to provide an additional tool to be incorporated into a broader ecosystem of systematic stability analysis in data science \citep{yu:2013:stability}.
+For example, since our approximation is fundamentally local due to the Taylor expansion, practitioners may also consider global sensitivity checks such as those proposed by \citet{leamer1984global, leamer1985sensitivity, sobol2001global,saltelli2004global}, or the conventional breakdown frontiers approach of \citet{he1990tail, masten2020inference}.
+Our method is also not a substitute for tailored robustness checks designed by researchers to investigate specific concerns about sensitivity of results to certain structures or assumptions.
+Applied researchers will always know more than econometricians about which specific threats to their empirical strategies are most worth investigating in order to solidify our trust in the results of any given analysis.
+And practitioners may well benefit from robustifying their analysis \citep{mostellertukeydata, hansen2008robustness,chen2011sensitivity} even if they pass our check.
+Our metric is also complementary to classical gross error robustness (which we take to include outlier detection and breakdown point analyses) \citep{belsley:1980:regression,hampel1986robustbook}.
+In particular, gross error sensitivity is designed to detect and accommodate arbitrary adversarial perturbations to the population distribution.
+We discuss similarities and differences between our work and other robustness measures in detail in \secref{related_work}.